 But what is love?
 It feels so obvious that we don’t need to think about it, but when we do, we realise it isn’t obvious at all.
 We know it’s there.
 We know it matters enormously.
 We know we need it and aren’t meant to live without it.
 Without love life is futile, but it’s surprisingly difficult to articulate what this vital ingredient really is.

 In naturalism, and therefore atheism, love is just a chemical condition of the brain.
 If you feel love, it’s only because that combination of chemicals enables you to better survive in order to pass on your genetic code.
 That’s all love is – chemistry.
 So telling someone “I love you” is ultimately as meaningful as the dreams of rocks.
 Love is reduced to the purposeless interaction of matter in a world of blind natural events.
-In denying God, you deny any definite meaning undergirding life and without meaning you are compelled to deny love any transcending value, or any true value at that.
+If we deny God, we deny any definite meaning undergirding life, and without meaning we are compelled to deny love any transcendent value, or any true value at that.
 The founder of Buddhism renounced his wife and family in search of inner peace.
 In Hinduism, the concept of love is more that of pity.
 In Islam, submission is demanded by a compassionate god, yet the more one reads about this god, the more compassion seems an empty term.
 In Christianity love precedes human life and becomes the absolute value for us.
 This absolute is ultimately found only in God.
 Love is not merely chemicals, love is not merely an emotion, or even an expression or feeling, it transcends all this to a relational truth found at the heart of God’s very being.
 For Christians, love is revealed in the ultimate sacrifice in which the very likeness of God, Jesus Christ, paid the penalty for the moral imperfection of mankind.

 It is the Christian worldview that challenges our priorities and addresses the need of the human heart to love and be loved.
 Atheism denies the existence of love, Islam seems void of it, Hinduism gives sorrow to it and Buddhism rejects it for personal peace.